UKCloud/documentation/articles/openshift/oshift-how-view-router-logs.md

 ### Prerequisites

 To complete the steps in this guide, you must have the `oc` command installed and have a suitable account on your OpenShift cluster.
-Specifically, it is assumed you know the authentication credentials that need to be supplied to `oc` login.
+Specifically, it is assumed you know the authentication credentials that need to be supplied to `oc login`.

 Your OpenShift cluster must be version 3.11 or later, and must be enabled for router logging.
 If your OpenShift routers do not have the "syslog" sidecar container enabled then raise a request on the UKCloud portal requesting this functionality.